Introduction

 Can I install a metal roof over an existing roof?

-Yes, if the existing roof is in good condition and meets local building codes, you can install a metal roof over it to save on removal costs.
+If the existing roof is in good shape and complies with local building codes, you can place a metal roof over it, saving on removal costs.

 What maintenance is required for a metal roof overhang?

-Yes, regular inspections for debris buildup and checking for signs of wear or damage will help maintain the integrity of your metal roof overhang.
+Regularly inspecting for debris buildup and checking for wear or damage will help keep your metal roof overhang in good condition.

 How does the color of my metal roof affect its performance?

-Yes, lighter colors reflect more sunlight, which can help keep your home cooler, while darker colors absorb heat, potentially impacting energy efficiency.
+Lighter colors reflect more sunlight, helping to keep your home cooler, while darker colors absorb heat, which can influence energy efficiency.

 What should I do if I notice leaks around the overhang?

-Yes, if you notice leaks, inspect the flashing and seams for damage or gaps, and repair or reseal them promptly to prevent further water intrusion.
+If you spot leaks, check the flashing and seams for any damage or gaps, and make sure to repair or reseal them quickly to avoid further water issues.